 - A résumé in your online application is required, and it should reflect your professional accomplishments to date, including music teacher certification (or the equivalent) and evidence of teaching experience.

 - Submit a video recording that demonstrates your teaching ability and musicianship.
-Recognizing that it may not be possible to acquire current video of classroom/rehearsal teaching due to COVID-19-related school measures, your video may include older teaching examples (including student teaching), private lesson teaching, or teaching/rehearsal segments videoed as part of a course or professional workshop.
+Recognizing that it may not be possible to acquire current video of classroom/rehearsal teaching due to COVID-19-related school measures, your video may include older teaching examples (including student teaching), private lesson teaching, online teaching, or teaching/rehearsal segments videoed as part of a course or professional workshop.
 You may want to submit a sample of several representative clips of your teaching, totaling no more than 30 minutes.
 During at least one of these teaching episodes, demonstrate your musicianship by using your primary instrument or voice to model for students.
 This musical example should be lengthy and demonstrate the quality of your musicianship.
 Attach a brief description of the setting and your goals for each teaching episode.